90% of UK adults are online – so why wouldn’t you be?

 Mobile-friendly websites are also important because it’s now more popular to go online on smartphones than laptops, and 33% of UK citizens see their phone as their most important internet device.

 Mobile sites are also easier to integrate with other digital strategies – like social media ads, that might be viewed in-app and then link to your website.
-Our website builder automatically builds a mobile-friendly website that you can edit it so it looks great on smaller screens, so it’s easy to make your website the best it can be.

 Don’t settle for a rubbish website – because your customers won’t.